By Jessie Festa. Note: This post contains affiliate links. I only ever recommend products I love and think you’ll love, too!

 Mailerlite is a great email marketing tool as it’s free up to 12,000 emails (and is then only $25/month).

 Some of my favorite free Mailerlite features include:

 - Automation.
-I have several automated welcome sequences I place new subscribers into, depending on how they’ve opted into my list.
+I have several automated email sequence templates I use, which I place new subscribers into, depending on how they’ve opted into my list.